-Let these and the examples below inspire you, but think about how to support the young people you work with to develop their own online style.
+Before starting Arts Award, consider how your young people might want to present their evidence and any resources or equipment they may need.
+Let the resources and examples below inspire you, but think about how to support the young people you work with to develop their own style.
 What formats will work best for them and for the projects you are working on?

-Arts Award on Voice highlights a range of digital portfolio tools and also gives some real life examples of how young people have used them. they have also produced a handy guide on how you as advisers can use Arts Award on Voice as a support resources but also to support young people to create parts of their portfolio.
+Arts Award on Voice highlights a range of digital portfolio tools and gives real-life examples of how young people have used them.
+There's also a handy guide to how, as an adviser, you can use Arts Award on Voice – both as a support resource yourself and for giving young people inspiration for their own portfolio.